Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 23. Follow multi-step instructions

 "Take out your English book, open to page 12, and write your name at the top."
-Three steps, in sequence, without reminders.
+Three steps, in sequence, without being reminded of each one.
+Practise at home with everyday tasks.
+Start with two steps, then work up to three.

 24. Sit and focus for 30 minutes